 We get it.
 Addiction recovery is tough.
 That’s why our programs are founded and staffed by people in recovery – people who truly understand.

-No, there is no cure for fetal alcohol syndrome in adults, but early intervention, therapy, and structured support can help individuals manage symptoms and improve their quality of life.
+No, there is no cure for fetal alcohol syndrome.
+However, early intervention and therapies can help manage symptoms.
+Treatments may include:

 Take your first step towards lasting recovery.
 At Asana, we offer effective, insurance-covered treatment for addiction and mental health, guided by experts who understand because they’ve been there.
 Start your healing today.